 Features of partnership

-The key features of partnership include:
+Key features of the partnership include:

-- >Risk and reward sharing: Everyone in the company shares the risks and rewards.
+- Risk and reward sharing: Everyone in the company shares the risks and rewards.

 - Earnings: Each partner is entitled to a portion of the company’s net profits.
 There’s no need for equal shares in a contract.
-It could get determined by the amount of money invested by the partner.
+It could be determined by the amount of money invested by the partner.

-- No limit Liability: Partners are equally liable for all debts and obligations of the firm without limitation, including loss and damages deriving from their fellow partners’ wrongful acts or omissions, as well as a potential liability to third parties.
+- No limit Liability: Partners are equally liable for all debts and obligations of the firm without limitation, including loss and damages derived from their fellow partners’ wrongful acts or omissions, as well as a potential liability to third parties.

 - Flexibility: The partnership structure is flexible, allowing members to agree on how the company is handled and financed.